pasqualerossi/Born2BeRoot-Guide/README.md

 1. First Type `cd`
 2. Then type `cd var/log`
 3. Then type `mkdir sudo` (if it already exists, then continue to next step)
-4. Then type `cd sudo/touch sudo.log`
+4. Then type `cd sudo && touch sudo.log`
 5. Lastly type `cd`

 ### Part 6.4.1 - Configuring Sudoers Group